openshift/pagerduty-operator/README.md

 ## How the PagerDuty Operator works

-* The PagerDutyIntegration controller watches for changes to PagerDutyIntegration CRs, and also for changes to appropriately labelled ClusterDeployment CRs (and ConfigMap/Secret/SyncSet resources owned by such a ClusterDeployment).
+* The PagerDutyIntegration controller watches for changes to PagerDutyIntegration CRs, and also for changes to appropriately labeled ClusterDeployment CRs (and ConfigMap/Secret/SyncSet resources owned by such a ClusterDeployment).
 * For each PagerDutyIntegration CR, it will get a list of matching ClusterDeployments that have the `spec.installed` field set to true and don't have the `api.openshift.com/noalerts` label set.
 * For each of these ClusterDeployments, PagerDuty creates a secret which contains the integration key required to communicate with PagerDuty Web application.
 * The PagerDuty operator then creates [syncset](https://github.com/openshift/hive/blob/master/config/crds/hive_v1_syncset.yaml) with the relevant information for hive to send the PagerDuty secret to the newly provisioned cluster .